tecosaur/Warracker/README.md

 > [!CAUTION]
 >
-> This project is under active development, things might randomly break.
-But I'll do my best to fix them as soon as possible.
+> This project is under active development, and some releases might cause things to stop working.
+I will do my best to fix them as fast as possible.

 ### Prerequisites